 In addition to the information on this page, please also refer to the "Registration", "Division Descriptions", and "Player Evaluations" pages for other important information.

 You can also view the Frequently Asked Questions for more general information by clicking here: Frequently Asked Questions.

 Volunteering at Hastings Community Little League

 Hastings Community Little League (HCLL) is a volunteer run organization.
-Parent participation is mandatory to ensure that the baseball program is successful and registration fees are kept reasonable.
+Parent participation is essential to ensuring that the baseball program is successful and registration fees are kept reasonable.
 Managers, coaches, umpires and league officials are all volunteers.

-If you are interested in coaching or other volunteer roles at Hastings Community Little League, please complete this form: Volunteer Application Form and send to Dave Jenkins at email@example.com.
+If you are interested in coaching or other volunteer roles at Hastings Community Little League, please complete this form: Volunteer Application Form and send to firstname.lastname@example.org.